arulmanit/arulmanit/README.md

-I am a doctoral researcher and a research fellow at Leibniz Institute for Preventinon Research and Epidemiology - BIPS.
+I am a doctoral researcher and a research fellow at Leibniz Institute for Prevention Research and Epidemiology - BIPS.
 I research in the field of cancer epidemiology; to be precise I work on thyroid diseases and cancers and their trends in Germany.
 I mainly work with the data from the German health insurance claims database - [German Pharmacoepidemiological Research Database (GePaRD)](https://www.bips-institut.de/en/research/research-infrastructures/gepard.html).
 Please feel free to reach out!